How is that the path we take in life is somehow absolutely appropriate and fitting for us?

 Becoming a naturopathic physician with a specialty in environmental medicine and nutrigenomics, I am stunned at how critical this path was for me – and for my family.

 If I had not chosen this path, two of my boys would most likely be quite autistic, my wife would be suffering from rheumatoid arthritis and my health would have been severely compromised.

 As one who has spent a lot of time with MTHFR research and working with countless clients with MTHFR, I can safely say I am quite well-versed in MTHFR mutations.

 I was waiting until my new comprehensive genetic test was nearly completed before I tested myself and my family for MTHFR.

-As I nervously opened the PDF documents for each member of my family, I was blown away.
+As I nervously opened the genetic reports for each member of my family, I was blown away.
 (I am glad I was on vacation when I opened these documents.)

 - Mathew Lynch, Male, Age 6: Heterozygous A1298C + Heterozygous C677T

 - Tasman Lynch, Male, Age 9, Heterozygous A1298C